Mike Nesbitt: 2024 leadership campaign

-Second term (2024–present)
+Second term (2024–2026)

-Nesbitt will be ratified as leader at an extraordinary general meeting of the party on 14 September.
-He will become the first person to have twice held the position of UUP leader.
+Nesbitt was to be ratified as leader at an extraordinary general meeting of the party on 14 September.
+He would go on to become the first person to have twice held the position of UUP leader.
 On 9 September 2024, the EGM was cancelled by party officers.

-Nesbitt will deliver his first speech as the new UUP leader remotely after he failed to recover from COVID-19 in time to attend the party's annual conference.
+Nesbitt delivered his first speech as the new UUP leader remotely after he failed to recover from COVID-19 in time to attend the party's annual conference.

 In July 2025, Nesbitt stated that he may step down as UUP leader before the next Northern Ireland Assembly election, with a decision expected by January 2026, which would trigger a leadership election.

+On 2 January 2026, Nesbitt announced his resignation as leader.
+In a statement, he said: “I retook the leadership to do a short-term job of getting the Party match fit for the forthcoming election campaign.
+That job is now done so the time is right to select the politician who will lead us into the May 2027 polls promoting our brand of confident, responsible unionism.”

+Nesbitt has said he will remain in post as health minister until the Assembly election, where he will also stand down as an MLA.
+He cited age as being a factor in his decision to not seek re-election, saying: "The next five-year mandate stretches to May 2032, the month I hope to celebrate my 75th birthday.
+That’s a commitment to fulltime politics I just do not feel I can make.
+And I would not be comfortably seeking a vote knowing that privately I was intending to retire during the mandate."
+On 2 January 2026, he announced he would stand down at the next Northern Ireland Assembly election.

 Personal life

 Nesbitt was born in Belfast.
 He attended Campbell College, Belfast, and studied at Jesus College, Cambridge.

 Upon giving up broadcasting, Nesbitt and his second wife Lynda Bryans set up their own independent media services company.
 Nesbitt worked for a public relations company between his careers at BBC Northern Ireland and UTV.

-In April 2010, Nesbitt revealed that he had two daughters from a previous marriage with whom he has had no contact since his divorce from their mother.
+Nesbitt has four children.
+In April 2010, he revealed that he had two daughters from his previous marriage but has had no contact with them since his divorce from their mother.